 The suggested CSS is a discreet version, with the word “Spoiler” underlined, and no differentiation in the spoiler text (other than a top and a bottom border to separate it from the regular content).
 Naturally you can add more CSS rules to change the styling.

 I don’t have the CSS upgrade on this blog, so I can’t display an example here.
-Here’s a screenshot (for a live example see this demo post):
+Here’s a screenshot (

 B. If you don’t have the Custom Design upgrade